wangd12rpi/FinLoRA/docs/source/fine-tuning/lora_methods.rst

        [1 2]              0 1 0 1 2]

 If we take the matrix multiplication of the two linearly independent
 columns (C₁ and C₂) and either representation above, we recover the
 original matrix **W**.

-Low‑rank decomposition example
+Low-rank decomposition example
 ::

     W = [1  7  2  8  5